Community Detection with the Map Equation and Infomap: Theory and Applications: Applications

-In biodiversity research, categorizing ecosystems and identifying the areas most critical for conservation depends on high-quality data-derived biogeographical regions, or simply bioregions.
-Bioregions reveal how species are grouped at large spatial scales and serve as essential units for understanding historical biogeography, ecology, and evolution.
+In biodiversity research, data-derived biogeographical regions, or simply bioregions, reveal how species are grouped at large spatial scales.
+They serve as essential units for understanding historical biogeography, ecology, and evolution, and for identifying the areas most critical for conservation.
+Traditional approaches rely on subjective clustering of similarity measures, often missing the complex co-occurrence patterns that define ecological communities.

+Infomap Bioregions grounds bioregional delimitation in modular compression of network flows \cite{edler_infomap_2017}.
+The method first bins all species into spatial grid cells.
+These species and grid cells form a bipartite network, where links connect species to grid cells where they occur.
+Infomap then identifies bioregions by detecting network modules where species assemblages remain distinct, revealing natural boundaries in biological diversity (\cref{fig:bioregions-schematic}).
+The interactive web application allows researchers to upload occurrence data, tune parameters, and export results for further analysis (\cref{fig:bioregions-screenshot})

-Network-based methods uncover bioregions from species distribution data by first binning all species into spatial grid cells.
-All species and grid cells together form a bipartite network where a link indicates the presence of a species in a particular grid cell.
-Figure \ref{fig:bioregions-schematic} shows a schematic illustration of bioregional mapping of species distribution data using Infomap Bioregions~\cite{edler_infomap_2017} and \cref{fig:bioregions-screenshot} shows a screenshot of Infomap Bioregions.
-For example, conservation biologists have used the tool to delineate bioregions in one of our planet's most biodiverse hotspots, the tropical Andes, to understand the spatial and temporal evolution of the biota \cite{hazzi2018biogeographic}.
-In another study, researchers applied our method to about 25,000 vascular plant species in tropical Africa to determine whether different forms of plant growth display similar diversity patterns \cite{droissart2018beyond}.
+This principled approach has proven effective for conservation biologists.
+They have used Infomap Bioregions to delineate bioregions in one of our planet's most biodiverse hotspots, the tropical Andes, to understand the spatial and temporal evolution of the biota \cite{hazzi2018biogeographic}.
+In another study, researchers used this approach to analyze about 25,000 vascular plant species in tropical Africa, determining whether different forms of plant growth display similar diversity patterns \cite{droissart2018beyond}.